A Guide to Lynchburg College Judicial Board Hearings

 You are encouraged to read the Lynchburg College Honor and Student Conduct Codes and Regulations, which are also published in The Hornet.

 Hearing participants may include any or all of the following:

 - Charged Student(s): Typically, one hearing is held to resolve an incident, regardless of the number of students charged with possible infractions in the matter.
 Consequently, students involved in the same incident typically share a hearing.

 - Hearing Advisor: A charged student may identify a member of the current Lynchburg College student body, faculty, or staff to serve as a hearing advisor.
-If you elect to have a hearing advisor, he/she may attend your hearing but cannot speak for or "represent" you.
-Instead, you are able to speak for yourself, providing information to the hearing panel and suggesting questions for the hearing panel to direct to hearing witnesses.
-Your hearing advisor may sit with you and consult quietly with you, suggesting appropriate comments or questions.
+If you elect to have a hearing advisor, he/she may accompany you to your hearing but cannot speak for or "represent" you.
+Instead, you are able to speak for yourself, providing information to the hearing panel.
+Your hearing advisor may sit with you in the hearing room, but your hearing advisor cannot participate in the proceeding.